villaindotlove/mtgrandom/README.md

    - `--set-name`: Name of the set.
 Required.
    - `--set-description`: Description of the set.
 Required if generating a new set.
    - `--atomic-cards-file`: Path to AtomicCards.json.
+   - `--set-size`: If all or set, the size of the set to generate.
-   - `--number-of-cards-to-generate`: Number of cards to generate.
+   - `--max-cards-generate`: Maximum number of cards to generate.
+This may be smaller than the set size.
+If 0, no max.
    - `--llm-model`: LLM model to use.
-Choices: gpt-3.5-turb, gpt-4
+Choices: gpt-3.5-turbo, gpt-4
    - `--graphics-model`: Graphics model to use.
 Currently supports either `dalle` or `midjourney`

 3. **Execution**: